matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

         });
         this.txStatus = 2;

-        // Wait until the tx is committed await txHandle.wait();
+        // Wait until the transaction is committed await txHandle.wait();
         this.txStatus = 3;